Frequently Asked Questions

 -

 Through thoughtful planning, the city is committed to minimizing disruptions to events and athletics currently held in our parks.
-To achieve this, improvements will begin at Spring Lake Park before moving to Lakefront Park, ensuring continuity of services as much as possible.
+To achieve this, improvements will be phased in carefully between Spring Lake Park and Lakefront Park to maintain continuity of services as much as possible.
 While every effort will be made to reduce impact, there may be limited access to certain amenities, such as the playground at Lakefront Park, during construction.

 -